20 Family-Friendly Vacation Spots Kids Love (2026)

 Best ages: All ages | Trip length: 5-7 days | Budget: $1,800-$2,500

 Myrtle Beach was built for family vacations.
-Sixty miles of free public beach, a 1.2-mile boardwalk with rides and arcade games, and enough mini-golf courses to play a different one every night of the week.
-The beach itself has gradual entry and manageable waves for young swimmers, and lifeguards patrol the main stretches all summer.
+Sixty miles of free public beach, a 1.2-mile boardwalk with rides and arcade games, and enough mini-golf to play a different course every night of the week.
+The beach has gradual entry and manageable waves for young swimmers; lifeguards patrol the main stretches all summer.

-What kids actually remember: the SkyWheel (a 200-foot observation wheel on the Boardwalk), the Ripley's Aquarium, and the sheer freedom of running on wide-open sand.
-What parents remember: affordable vacation rentals with kitchens ($150-$200 per night), and October shoulder-season rates that drop 30-40% from peak.
+What kids remember: the SkyWheel (a 200-foot observation wheel on the Boardwalk), Ripley's Aquarium, and the freedom of wide-open sand.
+What parents remember: affordable vacation rentals with kitchens ($150–$200/night) and October shoulder-season rates that drop 30–40% from peak.

 Our Myrtle Beach family guide covers the best neighborhoods by age group and a day-by-day budget.